Ernest Harold Baynes: Vivisection

 Baynes investigated vivisection and the claims of anti-vivisectionists.
 He visited laboratories where experiments were carried out and came to the unexpected conclusion that little pain had been inflicted on the animals which he believed was insignificant in comparison to the relief from pain the research had given humans.

-He authored the article "The Truth about Vivisection" for the Woman's Home Companion in July, 1921.
-In this article, Baynes supported vivisection and critiqued the arguments of anti-vivisectionists.
-Baynes publicly declared himself a supporter of vivisection which caused great controversy.
-He was attacked by anti-vivisection organizations as a fake humanitarian and a supporter of animal cruelty.
+He wrote an article "The Truth about Vivisection" for the Woman's Home Companion in July, 1921 in which he supported vivisection and critiqued the arguments of anti-vivisectionists.
+Baynes publicly declared himself a supporter of vivisection, which caused great controversy; he was attacked by anti-vivisection organizations as a fake humanitarian and a supporter of animal cruelty.
 Baynes received much abusive mail from a threatening nature.
 Walter Hadwen for the American Anti-Vivisection Society wrote a rebuttal to Baynes' article, stating it was filled with misinformation.
-However, Baynes received support from W. W. Keen, Henry Cantwell Wallace, Frederic Augustus Lucas and many other academics and doctors.
+Baynes however received support from former president of the American Medical Association W. W. Keen, Secretary of Agriculture Henry Cantwell Wallace, director of the American Museum of Natural History Frederic Augustus Lucas, and many other academics and doctors.

-Baynes defended vivisection for developing methods of disease prevention.
-In 1923, he authored a pamphlet Vivisection and Modern Miracles.